svogeltanz/python_fundamentals/README.md

 # Python Programming

-Here you can find the labs for our CodingNomads online Python Programming course.
+Here you can find the labs for our CodingNomads online Python Programming course exclusively on Bali!

 ---

-## Push me to your GitHub
+## Push me to your GitHub Bro!

 You should see this document after you have downloaded the sample code.
 This folder contains **your own copy** of all the labs and that we will be working with.